Integrate Google Drive to Microsoft Teams Properly

 - Find and select the Google Drive option.

-- Press the Add button and in the Sign in page, provide your Google account details.
+- Click the Add button, and on the sign-in page, provide your Google account details.

-- After that, your Google Drive is connected, and you will find your files under the Files section of your personal app list.
+- After that, your Google Drive will be connected, and you will find your files under the Files section of your personal app list.

 Share Google Drive File Links to Team Channels

-Sometimes users have to share individual files in the chat.
-For this, you can share the link to the files or upload them in Teams channel.
+Sometimes users need to share individual files in chats.
+For this, you can share file links or upload them in Teams channel.

 - To share the file, you have to first generate a shareable link.
 To do that, choose the file or folder you want to share.

-- Click on the Share button and change to generate access to anyone in the link.
+- Click on the Share button and change the access setting to Anyone with the link.

 - Copy the link and paste it into the Teams chat or channel message.